project-allocator/project-allocator/README.md

 1. Click **Actions**
 2. Select the latest workflow run
-   a.
-You may see some failed workflow runs, but you can ignore them as long as the latest workflow run is successful.
+   1. You may see some failed workflow runs, but you can ignore them as long as the latest workflow run is successful.
 3. Select `deploy`, and click **Print Application URL**
 4. Click the displayed application URL